What Google’s latest environmental reports tell us about sustainability of Pixel phones.

-We commend Apple for their timely release of their product environmental reports, and even though they aren’t always on track of keeping the total emissions of iPhones down, they are making steps when it comes to supply chain, facility management and most importantly, transparency.
-Whereas Samsung and many other phone manufacturers provide little to no data about the environmental cost of creating and using their smartphones.
+Apple’s timely release of its product environmental reports is to be commended.
+While it isn’t always the first tech giant to dial down iPhone carbon emissions, Apple is taking steps when it comes to supply chain, facility management, and most importantly, transparency.
+On the other hand, Samsung and other phone manufacturers provide very little data about the environmental cost of creating and using their smartphones.

 Note: This article is regularly updated with every new Google Pixel release.

-Due to CO2 data of the first Pixel generation still pending, we have only included product specific data starting from the Pixel 2 onwards in our graph featured above.
-The graph shows the CO2 data available for all the Pixel phones from 2017 to 2022.
+Due to CO2 data of the first generation Pixel still pending, we have included product specific data starting from Pixel 2 to Pixel 10 in our featured graph.
+The graph shows the CO2 data available for all the Pixel phones from 2017 to 2023.

 The 2022 flagships were first to receive a Gold UL 110 certification (US) for mobile phones which assesses materials and energy use, manufacturing and most importantly extension of useful life (repairability) and end of life (recycling) management.

 The difference in carbon footprint between the two 2022 models is more pronounced in this generation and represents a gap of 15kg of CO2-e.
-If you're keen to have a phone with smaller carbon footprint, we'd recommend to choose the Pixel 7 over the Pixel 7 Pro.
+If you're keen to have a phone with a smaller carbon footprint, we'd recommend choosing the Pixel 7 over the Pixel 7 Pro.

 Google's Tensor chip's technology and software efficiencies are bringing the carbon footprint of using the phone down, but these reductions are wiped out by increasing emissions in production and more often than not leads to evergrowing carbon footprint of Pixel devices.